yariana894/final-project/README.md

-# Getting Started with Create React App
+npm# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).